-IHC Unveils Resounding 2023 Financial Results Demonstrating Strong Growth And Operational Excellence
+IHC Unveils Resounding 2023 Financial Results Demonstrating Strong Growth and Operational Excellence

-(MENAFN- Mid-East) Tahnoon bin Zayed Al Nahyan:“IHC has navigated a year of transformative growth, strengthened by forging key global partnerships and a versatile portfolio that has enabled us to adapt to economic fluctuations.
-Our efforts to deepen international connections underscore our mission to support the UAE's ascent as a premier financial and innovation leader.

-Record Revenue climbing to AED 60.1 billion with strategic acquisitions and performance driving a preliminary 17.9% YoY increase.
-Growth of EPS to AED 12.55, indicating robust financial health and investor confidence.
-Strong net profit at AED 32.95 billion.

-Abu Dhabi, UAE: International Holding Company (ADX:IHC), the global diversified Abu Dhabi-based conglomerate has announced its Financial Results for the year ended December 31, 2023, showcasing a remarkable year of transformational growth, operational excellence, achievements in sustainability, and stellar financial performance.
+(MENAFN- Weber Shandwick) Abu Dhabi, UAE; 26 February 2024: International Holding Company (ADX:IHC), the global diversified Abu Dhabi-based conglomerate has announced its Financial Results for the year ended December 31, 2023, showcasing a remarkable year of transformational growth, operational excellence, achievements in sustainability, and stellar financial performance.

 Net Profit for IHC was robust, reported at AED 32.95 billion.
 In tandem, Earnings per Share (EPS) experienced remarkable growth, more than doubling from AED 6.81 to AED 12.55, which mirrors the company's solid profitability and the substantial value generated for its shareholders.